Mark Williams (snooker player): 2009–2013

 His next tournament was the 2011 Masters, where he lost 46 in the first round against Ding.
-Williams won the first ranking event of 2011, the German Masters, defeating Mark Selby 97 in the final.
-At the 2011 China Open, he lost in the first round 45 against Stephen Lee, after making four centuries.
-At the 2011 World Snooker Championship, he defeated Ryan Day 105 in the first round and Jamie Cope 134 in the second round.
-He then won his quarter-final against Mark Allen 135, and in doing so he reached the semi-final stage for the first time since 2003, but he lost 1417 against Higgins.
+Williams won the first ranking event of 2011, the German Masters, defeating Selby 97 in the final.
+At the 2011 China Open, he lost in the first round 45 against Lee, after making four centuries.
+At the 2011 World Snooker Championship, he defeated Day 105 in the first round and Jamie Cope 134 in the second round.
+He then won his quarter-final against Allen 135, and in doing so he reached the semi-final stage for the first time since 2003, but he lost 1417 against Higgins.
 As a result of Selby's exit from the tournament, Williams became the new world number one after the event.

-He was partnered with Matthew Stevens to represent Wales at the 2011 World Cup, and they reached the semi-finals, losing 14 against China.
+He was partnered with Stevens to represent Wales at the 2011 World Cup, and they reached the semi-finals, losing 14 against China.
 Williams then won through to the final of the 2011 Australian Goldfields Open but lost 89 against Bingham, after leading 85 at one stage of the match.
 He also lost from a winning position in the final of the next major ranking event, the 2011 Shanghai Masters.
 His run included a 65 win over Robertson in the semi-finals, and he led Selby 97 in the final before losing the last three frames for a 910 defeat.
 With the loss, he also relinquished the world number one spot to Selby.
-He was beaten in the last 16 of the 2011 UK Championship by Ricky Walden, and he reached the quarter-finals in his defence of the 2012 German Masters, where he succumbed 35 to Lee.
+He was beaten in the last 16 of the 2011 UK Championship by Walden, and he reached the quarter-finals in his defence of the 2012 German Masters, where he succumbed 35 to Lee.
 Williams played in eleven of the twelve PTC events throughout the season, but could only reach the last 32 twice, in Event 10 and Event 11.
 He was ranked 82nd in the PTC Order of Merit, a long way outside the top 24 players who made the Finals.

-Williams caused some controversy ahead of the 2012 World Snooker Championship by stating on his Twitter page that he "hates" the tournament's venue, swore while describing the Crucible Theatre, and said he hoped the event would be played in China soon.
+Williams generated controversy ahead of the 2012 World Snooker Championship by stating on his Twitter page that he "hates" the tournament's venue, swore while describing the Crucible Theatre, and said he hoped the event would be played in China soon.
 A spokesperson from the World Professional Billiards and Snooker Association (WPBSA) confirmed that a statement would be released regarding the matter.
 Drawn to play Liu Chuang in the first round, Williams won 106 to set up a second-round clash with O'Sullivan, which he lost 613.
 The result meant that Williams had not beaten O'Sullivan in a ranking event for over a decade.
 He ended the season ranked world number three.
 A WPBSA statement revealed that Williams had been fined a total of £4,000 for the comments he had made before the World Championship.
 Williams was inducted into the World Snooker Tour Hall of Fame in 2012.